The agent works in the files

 Validation included

 Check runs on every write.
-Syntax, schema integrity, and contract rules, in pure PHP.
+Syntax, naming, and theme-contract rules, in pure PHP.

 Review boundary

-The command output still becomes a human-readable diff before anything reaches the live theme.
+The work still becomes a human-readable diff before anything reaches the live theme.

 Every write runs through Check.